leangjia/blender_docs/manual/files/media/video_formats.rst

    JPEG compression is also the one used in the DV format used in digital camcorders.
 AVI Raw
    Audio-Video Interlaced (AVI) uncompressed frames.
-FFmpeg video
+FFmpeg Video
    Video encoding via the FFmpeg library.
 Which codecs are available depends on the operating system and FFmpeg version.
 This options allows for a lot of different encodings, some presets are available (to the right of the *Encoding* subpanel) to help with getting started.
    This option is also the only one allowing to export audio.